Baselj/AJPESWebCrawler/README.md

 2. Selenium driver for Chrome web browser
 3. PyPDF2

-The script uses selenium driver to control Chrome web browser, correct version of selenium driver for your Chrome web browser is required.
+Script uses selenium driver to control Chrome web browser, correct version of selenium driver for your Chrome web browser is required.

+Required Python packages are documented in requirements.txt, see https://learn.microsoft.com/en-us/visualstudio/python/managing-required-packages-with-requirements-txt?view=vs-2022

 ## How do I use it?